-Conducting flagship-level undergraduate research at Michigan Tech gives you an opportunity not only to work alongside professors, but to develop skills that set you apart.
+Conducting top-tier undergraduate research at Michigan Tech gives you an opportunity not only to work alongside professors, but to develop skills that set you apart.
 Whether you’re looking to continue your studies in graduate school, medical school, or are just fascinated by learning at a different level, there’s a research opportunity here for you.
-We pay students for more than 117,000 hours of research every year.
+We pay students for more than 107,000 hours of research every year.

 Many students find research opportunities by connecting with a favorite professor.
 You can also participate in our Summer Undergraduate Research Fellowship (SURF).
 SURF provides annual awards of up to $4,000 to undergraduate students who conduct a research project under the guidance of a Michigan Tech faculty mentor during the summer semester.